modernweb-dev/web/docs/docs/dev-server/plugins/storybook.md

 # Dev Server >> Plugins >> Storybook ||7

-> This project is currently in alpha.
-Expect updates and breaking changes.

 Plugin for using Storybook with Web Dev Server using es modules.

 ## How it works

-This plugin uses an [opinionated build](https://github.com/modernweb-dev/storybook-prebuilt) of Storybook, making it possible to use it with native es modules and buildless workflows.
+This plugin uses an [opinionated build](https://github.com/modernweb-dev/storybook-prebuilt) of Storybook, making it possible to use it with Web Dev Server for es modules and buildless workflows.

 This build installs a default set of addons: